Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Preliminaries

-\Cref{tab:bisim-partition-fw} shows the forward bisimulation partitions of the graph in \autoref{fig:simple_example_graph}.
+Table~\ref{tab:bisim-partition-fw} shows the forward bisimulation partitions of the graph in \autoref{fig:simple_example_graph}.
 All vertices are $0$-bisimilar.
-The $1$-bisimulation partition has two blocks: vertices that have a successor, and vertices that do not.
-Finally, the $2$-bisimulation partition contains three blocks: vertices with non-literal and literal successors, vertices with only literal successors, and vertices with no successors.
+The $1$-bisimulation partition has two blocks: vertices that have out-neighbors, and vertices that do not.
+Finally, the $2$-bisimulation partition contains three blocks: vertices with non-literal and literal out-neighbors, vertices with only literal out-neighbors, and vertices with no out-neighbors.